Blueprint Travelers - Travel Site

 Best Things to do in Cayenne: Musée Alexandre-Franconie

 The Musee Alexandre-Franconie is located in the city center.
 It is a collection of the different animals and bugs that can be found throughout French Guiana.
 The first floor includes mammals, reptiles, a large collection of preserved butterflies, and other insects.
 On the second floor, there is information about the indigenous people who inhabited the land prior to European colonization.
-It is worth the walk around to get a sense of what this land was like prior to French colonization.
+It is worth the walk up to the next level to get a sense of what this land was like prior to French colonization.

 Museum of Guyanese Cultures 54 and Museum of Guyanese Cultures 78